 While Carpe is currently UK only, we wouldn't be terribly surprised if it hopped the pond, given how hot the subscription market segment is right now.
 Roadshow has asked Jaguar Land Rover if it has any plans to bring it here, but so far, they've remained tight-lipped on the subject.

-Lexus will open its Complete Lease program in the first quarter of 2019 with the newly unveiled UX crossover.
-The program will offer a two-year, 20,000 mile lease inclusive of insurance and maintenance for a single, non-negotiable price.
-Details are a little thin at this point, with Lexus refusing to divulge whether prospective lessees will configure and order their cars at a dealership or online, or how just how much one would expect to pay for the program.
+Lexus launched its Complete Lease program in the first quarter of 2019 with the newly unveiled UX and UX Hybrid crossovers.
+The program offers a two-year, 20,000 mile lease inclusive of insurance and maintenance for a single, non-negotiable price.
+Details are still a little thin at this point, with Lexus refusing to divulge whether prospective lessees will configure and order their cars at a dealership or online, or how just how much one would expect to pay for the program.
 The program launched in seven states including California, Florida, Illinois, Indiana, Massachusetts, New Hampshire and Rhode Island.
 So far, 80 dealers in these states have agreed to participate in Complete lease.

-Lexus has confirmed though that the program will launch in Boston, Chicago, Los Angeles and Miami with the potential to expand to other cities if everything goes well, ditto to other models if the UX proves to be popular.
+Lexus has confirmed that the program has the potential to expand to other models if the initial program with the UX proves to be popular.

 Mercedes-Benz has been talking about launching its pilot program for a car subscription service for months but now it's a reality.
 The program is called Mercedes-Benz Collection and like most of the other OEM programs, it's not cheap but it might be worth it if you really love that three-pointed star.